Establishing Harrisonburg as a Pollinator-Friendly City

 Harrisonburg's pollinator corridor is made up of many small areas planted on public grounds.
 Some are as small as four square feet.
 Occasionally we are lucky to have a public space where we can plant a larger pollinator meadow.
 Like the meadow on Noll Drive, by the billboard, that is 4, 791 square feet of pollinator bliss.
 These spaces designed for pollinators are important because pollinators are facing global declines due to habitat loss, poor nutrition, and pesticide exposure and it is the City's job to make sure we are proactive in counteracting these issues.
 Staff, with the assistance of various local organizations such as the local Girl Scouts and First Presbyterian Church volunteers, have installed pollinator spaces in parks as a step toward addressing the urgent issue of declining pollinator populations.

-During the month of September Harrisonburg's Public Works and Parks and Recreation Departments are hosting a BioBlitz event, in support of the Parks for Pollinators campaign happening across the country.
+In September, Harrisonburg's Public Works and Parks and Recreation Departments hosted a BioBlitz event, in support of the Parks for Pollinators campaign happening across the country.

-This information will help us to understand how we can better protect pollinators and other important wildlife in our community.
-The data collected by the community during the BioBlitz will demonstrate the biodiversity of The Friendly City and provide our staff with important information on how to manage and support our native pollinators, and other species.
+What's a BioBlitz? it is an event where staff and community members gather information about pollinators and their habitat in our community.
+The data collected during the BioBlitz will show the biodiversity of The Friendly City and provide our staff with important information on how to manage and support our native pollinators, and other species.

 Visit the City's Pollinator-Friendly Spaces